roboticsdchs/DCHS_Robotics/docs/Hardware/Start_with_Hardware.md

 #### Using 2d design software

 To learn how to use 2d design software.
-To learn Photoshop you can follow [this](https://www.oberlo.com/blog/how-to-use-photoshop) tutoral.
+To learn Photoshop you can follow [this](https://www.oberlo.com/blog/how-to-use-photoshop) tutorial.
 To learn how to use Inkscape [here](https://inkscape.org/learn/).
 Learn to use FUSION 360 for lasercutting [here](https://core-electronics.com.au/tutorials/making-boxes-with-fusion-360-for-laser-cutting-tutorial.html).

 ### 3d design